Changes are coming to Find A Grave. See a preview now.

-I both request and transfer management because the most meaningful memorials on Find-A-Grave are created by many interested and dedicated volunteers working together.
-Put the memorial in the hands of the most knowledgeable - usually a direct relation with vested interest.
-The "Family First policy of Four Generations" has become a failed excuse for the well-known few to maintain control and rack up "numbers" at the expense of expanding useful information for the majority and posterity.
-I respect those who labored long hours by groundwork and online to produce vast data on Find-A-Grave.
-By contrast, my emphasis is connectivity of the "relative" few of whom I know well.
+The most meaningful memorials on Find-A-Grave are created then enhanced by many interested and dedicated volunteers working together.
+Regardless of generation, put the memorial in the hands of the knowledgeable - typically a direct relation with vested interest or a local enthusiast with invaluable insights.
+The "Family First policy of Four Generations" has become a failed excuse for the well-known few to maintain control and rack up unattended "numbers" at the expense of expanding useful information for the majority and posterity.
+I'm related to many interesting people who died unmarried and alone with no direct descendants - from young soldiers in battle to elderly aunts/uncles with fine achievements whose scant memorials go ignored and unconnected due to adherents of the "Four Generation" policy.
+I respect those who labor long hours by groundwork and online to produce vast data on Find-A-Grave.
+By contrast, my emphasis is connectivity of the "relative" few I knew or have come to know well.
 I strive to be accurate, scholarly and welcome corrections.

 Finally, I prefer quality over quantity, recognizing that perfection takes time and you have to start somewhere.

 Bronx Aquarian, Christie, Don Blauvelt, George Harger, Headstone Stalk..., Irma, Jan Franco, Jim Tipton, Judith, Julie Nathanson, karen cuccinell..., Mary Harrell-Se..., Nadeen Sobottka, Russ, Sara, Sidney, Terry Goodwin

 |Messages left for pkarchs (258)||[Leave Message]|

 Had opportunity to visit Lawrence St. Cemetery and looked for Matthias Kimball (1830-1900), many

 markers are missing and could not locate site, sorry